 It should be noted that IUSD was in the process of analyzing its own practices even before the ACLU suit, looking specifically at funding requests that were made to help offset the cost of transportation, elective courses, summer school classes, and essential supplies and equipment.
 The district has since worked to clarify that parent donations for most educational activities are voluntary and that students will not be denied participation if their families choose not to contribute.

 For further information, please check the following link on the Irvine Unified School District website: https://iusd.org/student-fee-information

 Textbooks and library books are school property and are loaned to students.
 Students are responsible for their safekeeping.
 All hardcover textbooks must be covered.
-Students are responsible to pay for lost or damaged textbooks.
+Students are responsible for paying for lost or damaged textbooks.
 Most textbooks are available online.

 Traffic and Parking Procedures

 The Irvine Police Department actively patrols the area around University Park at arrival and dismissal times.
 They watch for cars speeding, illegally parking, and other unsafe driving behaviors.
-In order to keep our students safe, we ask that parents use caution when driving in our parking lot and around our school.
+To keep our students safe, we ask that parents use caution when driving in our parking lot and around our school.
 When parking in the neighborhood, please obey all traffic laws and be considerate to our neighbors.
-Please do not block driveways, leave trash in the area, allow your children to play on someone’s yard, or make excessive noise.
+Please do not block driveways, leave trash in the area, allow your children to play in someone’s yard, or make excessive noise.